*Please bring your Photo ID to all advising appointments

 - Advisors in the Academic Advising Center work with undecided and exploring students.
 See the information above under “Major Exploration”.

-- Generate and review your Degree Audit Report (DARS).
+- Generate and review your Degree Audit.
 You and your advisor will discuss your DARS in your appointment.

 - Bring ideas for your class schedule